Whether I’m hanging ten on a palm tree in Hawaii or on the coast of Canada in summer, these are my favorites for the beach

 Wide-Brim Sun Hat

 I love the beach but have to be careful in the sun: I like to say that I am like a delicate flower, too much sun and I wilt.
-So, my number one beach vacation essential is a wide-brim hat.
+I’ve also had a basal cell carcinoma on my forehead (skin cancer) so my number one beach vacation essential is a wide-brim hat.
 I recently bought the Isla Straw Fedora by Gigi Pip because its angled sides shelter my whole face from the sun.
 Gigi Pip hats are well made and there are lots of styles to choose from.
 With their cute designs, I am vacation-photo ready, regardless of how crazy my hair looks after a day of at the beach.

 A beach bag is one of the most essential of our beach vacation essentials, and I knew mine would get a lot of wear and tear.
 I wanted something that would last, so invested in my beach bag from Eric Javits.
 It’s big enough for what I need at the beach, but not too big – so can double as a purse on day outings.
 I love it.

-I got mine with a discount on the sale price – and it was still expensive: Eric Javits Squishee Mita.
+I got mine with a significant discount and it was still expensive.
+It you would like to splurge, here is a similar one: Eric Javits Squishee Bardot.
 I also love the Cabana Tote by Paravel – the monograms are adorable.
-(Although I don’t yet own it, I hope to get one soon.)
+(Although I don’t yet own it, it’s on my summer wishlist.)

-And if you’re on a budget and need something shipped fast, the Agneta Beach Bag from Amazon looks similar to my Eric Javits (note – I don’t own the Amazon bag).
+And if you’re on a budget and need something shipped fast, the Straw Beach Bag from Amazon is similar to my Eric Javits tote and has great reviews!

 Monos Water Bottle